7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Files.md

 ![](azurefilesynccomponents.png)
 Components of Azure File Sync:
 - Storage Sync Service
-	-  forms sync relationships, a subscription can have multiple
+	-  Forms sync relationships, a subscription can have multiple
 - Sync Group
 	- Defines the sync topology for a set of files
 - Registered Server